masottile/masottile.github.io/index.md

 ## About
 ![me](about.jpg)

-I am a fourth year engineering student at UBC with a variety of experience in mechanical design, data analysis, and software development.
+I am a fifth year engineering student at UBC with a variety of experience in software development, data analysis, and mechanical design.
 I strive fully apply myself to everything I do and make sure that what I produce from my work, volunteering, and hobbies is something I am proud of.

 <p align="center"><a href="https://masottile.github.io/resume.pdf">Resume</a> | <a href="https://www.linkedin.com/in/masottile/">LinkedIn</a></p>